-Intel revs up its autonomous driving efforts with the acquisition of Mobileye
+Intel completes its acquisition of Mobileye, enters the autonomous car game

 Intel is making a $15.3 billion investment in Mobileye to accelerate its efforts in the autonomous driving industry.

-“Intel estimates the vehicle systems, data, and services market opportunity to be up to $70 billion by 2030,” Intel stated on Monday.
+“Intel estimates the vehicle systems, data, and services market opportunity to be up to $70 billion by 2030,” Intel stated in March.
 “The transaction extends Intel’s strategy to invest in data-intensive market opportunities that build on the company’s strengths in computing and connectivity from the cloud, through the network, to the device.”

 The deal will combine Mobileye’s computer vision technology with Intel’s computing and connectivity assets spanning artificial intelligence, machine learning, data centers, localization, and mapping, and so on.
 In other words, Intel has positioned itself to provide autonomous driving services connecting the car to the cloud that are expected to “transform” the autonomous driving market.

-Note: Update: Intel has now completed its acquisition of Mobileye.